-Because the development of the fetus is a critical window of human development, any toxic exposure during pregnancy and even before pregnancy can have an effects not only immediately but also for the entire lifetime.
+Because the development of the fetus is a critical window of human development, any toxic exposure during pregnancy and even before pregnancy can have effects.

 We are all exposed to chemicals and metals in the environment including: